Document Legalization in Kenya: MFA eCitizen, Embassy Legalization, Costs & Apostille Route

 Government-issued public documents

-Typical documents: birth certificates, death certificates, marriage certificates, certificates of no impediment, police clearance certificates, medical certificates and some civil registry documents.
+Typical documents: birth certificates, death certificates, marriage certificates, certificates of no impediment, adoption certificates, police clearance certificates, medical certificates and some civil registry documents.

 Common route: Original document check → MFA eCitizen authentication/legalization → embassy or consular legalization if required by the destination country.